 Founder / CTO, CFO Tibor Tscheke is entrepreneur, experienced international manager [GM/CEO] (USA, Germany, UK, Norway, Hungary, Poland, Dubai) and pioneer in SGML, XML and Content Life-cycle Management (CLM / CMS).
 He is president and CEO of Ovitas: a CMS-WorkFlow-XML software architecture company, developing the next generation of end2end Content Lifecycle Solutions.
 Previous ventures include STEP GmbH which was acquired by Bertelsmann in 1999 and merged into empolis GmbH.
 Originally from Tibor studied Computer Science & Mathematics at the Ruprecht-Karls-Universität Heidelberg.

 CEO Stephanie Dawson grew up in northern California and studied Biology at Yale University.
-She then worked at the labs of Susan Parkhurst at the Fred Hutchinson Cancer Research Center in Seattle WA and Ralph Rupp, at the MPG Friedrich Miescher Laboratory, Tübingen, Germany before changing fields and getting a PhD in German Literature from the University of Washington under Jane Brown.
+She then worked at the labs of Susan Parkhurst at the Fred Hutchinson Cancer Research Center in Seattle, WA and Ralph Rupp, at the MPG Friedrich Miescher Laboratory, Tübingen, Germany before changing fields and getting a PhD in German Literature from the University of Washington under Jane Brown.
 From 2001-2012 she worked in various positions at the academic Publisher De Gruyter in Berlin in the fields of biology and chemistry in both journals and book publishing.
-In 2013 she joined the ScienceOpen managment team.
+In 2013 she joined the ScienceOpen management team.